zitadel/zitadel/docs/docs/guides/integrate/login/oidc/webkeys.md

 ---

 Web Keys in ZITADEL are used to sign and verify JSON Web Tokens (JWT).
-ID tokens are created, signed and returned by ZITADEL when a OpenID connect (OIDC) or Oauth2 authorization flow completes and a user is authenticated.
+ID tokens are created, signed and returned by ZITADEL when a OpenID connect (OIDC) or OAuth2 authorization flow completes and a user is authenticated.
-Optionally zitadel can return JWTs for access tokens if the OIDC Application is configured for it.
+Optionally, ZITADEL can return JWTs for access tokens if the OIDC Application is configured for it.

 ## Introduction